badlydrawnrob/elm-playground/README.md

 >
 > A programmer's wife told him "Go to the store and buy milk and if they have eggs, get a dozen."
 He came back a while later with 12 cartons of milk!

 A testing ground for all things Elm.
 There's plenty of javascript guides out there, so this only covers functional programming in the style of Elm.
+Also see ["Lazy Loading of Anki Cards"](https://github.com/badlydrawnrob/anki/issues/91) for revision.

 ## Some useful docs